LIDA-Data-Analytics-Team/laser-activity/README.md

 - ResourceGroup as a unique identifier for Resource Groups
 - ResourceID as a unique identifier for Resources

-By treating Resource Groups and Resources as Type 2 Slowly Changing Dimensions we can maintain a history of a VRE.
+Unfortunately I can't see that Azure Resource Management maintains a historic record of Resource Groups and Resources, but by treating Resource Groups and Resources as Type 2 Slowly Changing Dimensions in the database we can maintain a history of a VRE.

 ```mermaid
 graph TD